storyfeet/bob_cards_elm/rules.md

 * Resources are traded directly.
 * Danger cards cannot be traded

-# Variants
+<h1 style="page-break-before:always">Variants</h1>

-## Precious Cargo
+## Precious Cargo -- Co-op or Verses

-In Precious Cargo players must bring a wagon with a precious macguffin West with them.
+In Precious Cargo players must bring a wagon containing a precious macguffin West with them.

 ### Setup Changes -- Co op

-* Choose a "Precious Cargo - Co op" Board
+* Choose a "Co-op" Board
 * Add the *Wagon Piece* to the same tile as the players.
 * Add only 1 counter to the players score track as players score together.

-### Setup Changes -- Competitive
+### Setup Changes -- Verses

-* Choose a "Competetive" Board
 * Add the *Wagon Piece* to the same tile as the players.

 ### Rules Changes